 As a buyer, you’ll need to inform vendors of your accounts payable process and negotiate as needed, for which you’ll likely need to:

 But the best way to streamline this process is to get automated.
-Small business accounting software can help you stay organized and further eliminate human error.
+Accounting software can help you stay organized and further eliminate human error.
 Features like AI-powered invoice processing, multi-level approvals, and one-touch payments can all help you save time and avoid costly errors.

 Just like your personal credit score, your business credit score can take a hit if you don’t pay your bills on time.
 You can avoid late or missed payments by capitalizing on early payment discounts, keeping your invoice processing system up to date, and making sure you have adequate cash flow at all times.
 Using a corporate card wherever possible can help you stay up-to-date with what you owe.
 And using vendor-specific virtual cards for business can further help you track and control spend.

 Ramp, the only finance automation system designed to save you both time and money, is a critical tool for streamlining vendor invoice management.
 With a software-first, card-second mentality, Ramp automatically tracks and predicts upcoming payments for your company’s subscriptions and vendors.
-With Bill Pay, you’ll be able to streamline your payments and cut back on hours wasted with automatic bill payments, bill creation, approvals, and accounting.
+With our accounting automation software, you’ll be able to streamline your payments and cut back on hours wasted with automatic bill payments, bill creation, approvals, and accounting.

 Duplicate invoice spend accounts for roughly 1% of annual disbursements, even among top-performing companies.
-With Ramp, you’ll never pay for the same service twice as the system works to create actionable ways to cut back on wasted spending by detecting duplicate subscriptions and redundant vendors.
+With Ramp Vendor Management, you’ll never pay for the same service twice as the system works to create actionable ways to cut back on wasted spending by detecting duplicate subscriptions and redundant vendors.